Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

   />
 </div>

+<p class="firstLetter"> Ever felt misunderstood?</p>

-<p class="firstLetter"> Ever felt misunderstood or did not understand something about someone else?
-A personality system called the Enneagram can help by offering a framework for understanding a person's core fears and motivations.</p>
+Ever felt like did not understand someone else?
+People are different and there is a personality system called the Enneagram can help demystify others and yourself.
+The Enneagram offers a framework for understanding people's core fears and motivations.

 I remember how life was before I discovered my Enneagram type.